ESKYoung/cookiecutter-machine-learning/docs/contributing.md

 (pre-generation), or after (post-generation) creating a project from the template.
 If one or more pre-generation hooks fail, no project will be created from the template.
 If one or more post-generation hooks fail, the created project will be automatically cleaned up.
-Refer to the cookiecutter documentation for more information about these hooks.
+Refer to the `cookiecutter` documentation for more information about these hooks.

-Note that modifying files outside the template folder, will not change those inside the template folder.
+Note that modifying files outside the template folder will not change any corresponding files inside the template folder.
 For example, if you would like to implement a new pre-commit hook for this project, as well as for any downstream projects created from the template, you must add the new hook to both `.pre-commit-config.yaml`, and `{{ cookiecutter.repository_name }}/.pre-commit-config.yaml`.